parente/bof/README.md

 # BoF App

-Web app to aid off-the-cuff planning of Birds of a Feather (BoF) sessions at a venue
+A web app to aid off-the-cuff planning of Birds of a Feather (BoF) sessions at a venue

-## Development
+## Run for Development

 ```
+conda env create
-cd bof
+source activate bof
-pip install -r requirements.txt
+export GITHUB_CONSUMER_KEY='your app github key'
+export GITHUB_CONSUMER_SECRET='your app github secret'
+python -m bof.admin data examples
 FLASK_APP=bof/__init__.py FLASK_DEBUG=1 flask run
 ```

 ## Deploy to Cloud Foundry

-Create a manifest.yml that inherits from base-manifest.yml:
+Create a `dev-manifest.yml` and/or `prod-manifest.yml` that inherits from base-manifest.yml:

 ```
 ---